acconeer/acconeer-python-exploration/README.md

 ## Documentation

-Additional documentation is available at [docs.acconeer.com](https://docs.acconeer.com).
+Documentation is available at [docs.acconeer.com](https://docs.acconeer.com), where you can also find the [FAQ](https://docs.acconeer.com/en/latest/exploration_tool/faq.html).

 ## News